Skip navigation

 Advanced technology.
 Inspire, an FDA-approved sleep apnea treatment, works from within the body with the click of a button.
 The device gets inserted with a minimally invasive, same-day outpatient procedure.

 Lifestyle changes.
 Includes increased physical activity and limiting caffeine and alcohol consumption.
+Sometimes, a different sleeping position, such as sleeping on your side, can lessen and resolve apnea.

 Find care at Catholic Health